wavefrontHQ/docs/pages/doc/query_language_series_matching.md

   - No series match up which results in no data

 - `(A,B,C) [>] (A) = (A)`
   - With the second argument being A only there would be no series matching, but the inner join around > forces series matching.
+As a result, we'll have a join on A only, resulting in 1 series instead of 3.

 ### Series Matching Does Not Occur